-- If excavation is < 4 feet deep or personnel will not be entering then contacting VA811 to determine if underground utilities are present is the only action required.
-If this is the case only sections 1 through 4 are required to be filled out on the excavation permit. - If between 4 feet and 20 feet, all hazards must be identified and effectively controlled prior to personnel entering the excavation.
-If this is the case the entire excavation permit must be completed. - If > 20 feet the competent person must contact HES at 582-3389 for additional review and compliance assurance. - The Excavation standards do not require a protective system when an excavation is made entirely in stable rock or when an excavation is less than 5 feet (1.52 meters) deep and a competent person has examined the ground and found no indication of a potential cave-in.
+- If excavation is < 4 feet deep or personnel will not be entering, then contacting VA811 to determine if underground utilities are present is the only action required.
+If this is the case, only sections 1 through 4 are required to be filled out on the excavation permit. - If between 4 feet and 20 feet, all hazards must be identified and effectively controlled prior to personnel entering the excavation.
+If this is the case, the entire excavation permit must be completed. - > If > 20 feet, the competent person must contact EHS at 582-3389 for additional review and compliance assurance. - The Excavation standards do not require a protective system when an excavation is made entirely in stable rock or when an excavation is less than 5 feet (1.52 meters) deep, and a competent person has examined the ground and found no indication of a potential cave-in.

-Hazard & Controls
+Hazards & Controls

-In order to maintain the highest level of safety during excavation activities the following standard operating procedures should be followed.
+In order to maintain the highest level of safety during trenching & excavation activities the following operating procedures shall be followed:

-- 1. Have a pre-job discussion with all workers to review the work that will be done, the hazards that exists, and the controls and procedures that will be followed to eliminate or minimize those risks. - 2.
-Ensure a means of communication has been established between all employees including those operating heavy machinery. - 3.
-Ensure barricades are in place around the trench or excavation to ensure no one accidently falls into the excavation. - 4.
+- 1. Complete the required forms and a job hazard analysis prior to beginning work. - 2.
+Have a pre-job discussion with all workers to review the work that will be done, the hazards that exists, and the controls and procedures that will be followed to eliminate or minimize those risks. - 3.
+Ensure a means of communication has been established between all employees including those operating heavy machinery. - 4.
+Ensure barricades are in place around the trench or excavation to ensure no one accidently falls into the excavation. - 5.
 Ensure all equipment that is being utilized is thoroughly inspected daily.
-Equipment must be inspected prior to use on each shift. - 5.
-Ensure that adequate precautions have been taken for heat and cold stress. - 6.
-Ensure all personnel on site have a clear understanding of emergency procedures and what to do in the event of an emergency. - 7.
+Equipment must be inspected prior to use on each shift. - 6.
+Ensure that adequate precautions have been taken for heat and cold stress. - 7.
+Ensure all personnel on site have a clear understanding of emergency procedures and what to do in the event of an emergency. - 8.
 Ensure that proper sloping, benching and/or protective barrier is utilized where applicable.